Gordon R Carmichael

 The Capertee Valley, formative years 2001-2010

-In the year 2000, I returned home from a three-month art residency in Switzerland, where I had been invited by art patron Martin Schweizer to paint and exhibit new work in Bern.
+In 2000, I returned home from a three-month art residency in Switzerland, by art patron Martin Schweizer, to paint and exhibit new work in Bern.

-The landscape around me became internalised; the canvas no longer captured a mere reflection of life but materialized as a window offering glimpses into the magnificence ecosystem and fragility of the natural world.
-This will always inform and presents itself in the work.
+The landscape around me became internalised; the canvas no longer captured a mere reflection of life but materialised as a window offering glimpses into the magnificence of ecosystems and fragility of the natural world.
+This will always inform and present itself in the work.
+GRC.